Skip to content

 Cyber insurance renewal premium rate increases

-According to Fitch Ratings, average cyber renewal insurance premium rate increases have decelerated, with a 15% sequential-quarter increase in 4Q22 down considerably from a record 34% increase in 4Q21.
+According to Fitch Ratings, average cyber renewal insurance premium rate increases have decelerated, with a 15% sequential-quarter increase down considerably from a record 34% increase.

-Industry statutory direct written premiums for cyber coverage in standalone and package policies increased by over 50% in 2022 to $7.2 bn, following 73% premium growth in the prior year.
+Industry statutory direct written premiums for cyber coverage in standalone and package policies increased by over 50% to $7.2 bn, following 73% premium growth in the prior year.

 • Premiums increased for the 21st consecutive quarter in Q4, with respondents reporting an average premium increase across all account sizes of 8%.